Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/image/workflow.rst

 so they amount of the diffuse color affects is turned down to 60% in the second layer (the blemish layer).

 Normally, we think of image textures affecting the color of a mesh.
-Realism and photo-realistic rendering is a combination of many different ways that light interacts with the surface of the mesh.
+Realism and photorealistic rendering is a combination of many different ways that light interacts with the surface of the mesh.
 The image texture can be Mapped To not only color, but also *Normal* (bumpiness) or *Reflection* or any of the other attributes specified in the Map To panel.